bxdoan/bxdoan/README.md

 <div align="center">

-> Whatever you can do, or dream you can, begin it.
-Boldness has genius, power and magic in it.
+> Go confidently in the direction of your dreams.
+Live the life you have imagined.

-> — Johann Wolfgang von Goethe —
+> — Henry David Thoreau —

 </div>